tomschenkjr/insurance-rag/README.md

-# PDF RAG System with DeepSeek
+# Insurance RAG System with DeepSeek

-This project implements a RAG (Retrieval Augmented Generation) system that processes PDF documents and uses DeepSeek-1:14B via Ollama to answer questions about their contents.
+This project implements a RAG (Retrieval Augmented Generation) system that processes PDF documents and uses DeepSeek-R1:14B via Ollama to answer questions about their contents.
+The system is specifically designed to work with insurance-related documents.

 ## Prerequisites

 - Python 3.8 or higher
 - Ollama installed on your system
-- Sufficient disk space and RAM (DeepSeek-1:14B is a large model)
+- Sufficient disk space and RAM (DeepSeek-R1:14B is a large model)
 - At least 16GB RAM recommended for optimal performance

 ## Installation